BarstoolSports/shopify-interview/README.md

 This small project is to assess a Shopify engineering candidate's procifiency with Shopify theme development, Javascript and CSS.
-The goal is to create a recently viewed products section on the product detail page.
+The goal is to create a recently viewed products section on the product detail page and show product upsells on the cart page if time permits.

 ## Requirements